L-Nash/Project_4/README.md

 8. NN Model using Best Model:
-Lastly, we created another neural networking using our best model (see #5), and prediabetes was again excluded from the target.
+Lastly, we created another neural network using our best model (see #5), and prediabetes was again excluded from the target.
 This resulted in accuracy that was slightly better than the model in step 7.

 ![8NN loss plot](/Images/8NN_loss.png)